-- 4 letters of objection received. - No masterplan for the future development of the campus and as a result the University now want to demolish one of the best housing schemes they have and replace it with architectually and spatially very inferior student housing.
+- No masterplan for the future development of the campus and as a result the University now want to demolish one of the best housing schemes they have and replace it with architecturally and spatially very inferior student housing.
 Whilst supporting the development of on-campus student housing the University should invest more effort and architectural skill in retaining Bleachfield and developing the land to the west with high density low rise housing. - Whilst the University professes to be developing a highly sustainable approach to Heslington East there is no evidence of it here.
 Simple and most sustainable approach is to retain the high quality housing they already have and refurbish it. - Poor design which ruins one of the most attractive parts of the campus.
 Ashamed of the Universitys persistence in its vandalism of the original campus. - The quality of the space, as well as that of the design of the buildings themselves won a design award.
 This application destroys this space.
 The proposed blocks are repeated without imagination and are disposed in a monotonous fashion.
 The space between is incoherent.
-It is not contained so as to form a definate shape capable of becoming a place of memorable character, equal to the existing but which instead leaks out through frequent gaps. - Open, undulating area between the Bleachfield houses and Wentworth Way lies within the campus and adds to its amenity.
+It is not contained so as to form a definite shape capable of becoming a place of memorable character, equal to the existing but which instead leaks out through frequent gaps. - Open, undulating area between the Bleachfield houses and Wentworth Way lies within the campus and adds to its amenity.
 This should remain as it is, rather than being used for building. - The amenity of the existing relationship between buildings and landscape is lost and not replaced. - Repetitive, unimaginative and pedestrian design. - Should make better use of the roof area. - Destroys exterior spaces of positive character. - Previous application made last year showed the retention of the existing houses.
-What was acceptable then should be acceptable now. - More sustainable to refurbish than to demolish.

-- Balance of accommodation required can be provided on the new Heslington East campus.
+What was acceptable then should be acceptable now. - Will do great damage to the approach to the campus. - More sustainable to refurbish than to demolish. - Balance of accommodation required can be provided on the new Heslington East campus.
 Application states that the development applied for here is to cover an 'interim period' before accommodation on the new campus becomes available, possibly as early as September 2008.
 As present proposal would not be ready until the earliest, Sep 2007 the 'interim period' could be as little as 1 year.
-4.0 APPRAISAL 4.1 The key issues are considered to be; i) the principle of the development. ii) the loss of the existing buildings. iii) good design and landscaping.
-Policy Background / Green Belt.